 Today, however, we’re flooded with data, our education has become quite varied, and there’s great age diversity among students.
 To accommodate this shift, education continues to slowly merge with technology — and the results are stunning.

-In today’s article, we’ll take a peek at the latest Edtech trends and how they impact modern classrooms — both digital and traditional.
+In this article, we’ll take a peek at the latest Edtech trends and how they impact modern classrooms — both digital and traditional.

 Let’s explore this in detail.